Inspire Yourself, Inspire Your Team

 A strategic plan takes time.
 Go ahead and visualize your concept of success.
 Start with the end in mind.
 Generalities aren’t very effective.
 Your brain responds best to specific details.

 Success means different things to different people.
 This is why it is critical to clearly envision what success means to you based on your purpose, your why.
-You may find yourself adjusting your steps along that way; however, the end goal remains clear.
+You may find yourself adjusting your steps along the way; however, the end goal remains crystal clear.

 Whenever you have setbacks – they do happen in business – your strategic plan will help you get back on course.
 Remember, this is your business GPS.
 So when you stray off course, it adapts and re-routes.

-Entrepreneurs tend to minimize their achievements.
+Accounting professionals tend to minimize their achievements.
 Acknowledgment, however, plays an important role.
-So go ahead and celebrate each completed milestone.
+Go ahead and celebrate each completed milestone.
 Maybe it’s a pat on the back or a celebration dinner.

 The Solution to Developing Your Strategic Plan

-I’m all about success for entrepreneurs.
-I help entrepreneurs just like you take your business from “just a business” to a profitable business you love.
-A strategic plan is a long-term blueprint for your business.
+I’m all about success for accounting professionals.
+With the right mindset, you can transform from just a practice to a profitable business you love.
+A strategic plan is a long-term blueprint for your accounting practice.
 Getting started can seem overwhelming.
-Building a business that’s connected to your purpose is highly rewarding.
+Building a firm that’s connected to your purpose is highly rewarding.